AdithyaLaakso/ves/README.md

 Note: the model has only been tested on Linux.
 If there is interest in windows/OSX support, add an issue or contact on discord.

-If you have any questions, feel free to leave an issue or reach out to on discord.
+If you have any questions, feel free to leave an issue or reach out on discord.